cliche818/iotum_problems/question_5.md

 When creating chatrooms, users will need to be identified.
 So the Rails application will need some way to authenticate a user.
 The standard gem to use for this is devise.
 User data and other data will be store on a SQL database such as Postgres.
 For the frontend client, I would just use the Rail's views, but can be rewritten to use a modern frontend library/framework like
 React if more advanced functionality is required.
+For unit testing, I would RSpec, but the default testing library from Rails
+(Minitest) is a good alternative as well.
+For end to end (browser) testing, I have had good experience with Cypress (https://www.cypress.io/).

 Reference: https://iridakos.com/programming/2019/04/04/creating-chat-application-rails-websockets